 Max Corbacho recording and mastering studio equipment list:

-- DSI / Oberheim OB6
+- Sequential / Oberheim OB6

 - Yorick Tech Low-Frequency Expander